 Art nouveau appeared during a big variety of strands, and consequently, it's known by various names, as the Glasgow style or within the German-speaking world, Jugendstil.
 Art nouveau aimed at modernizing design, seeking to escape the historical styles that had previously been popular.
 Artists drew inspiration from both organic and geometric forms evolving elegant designs that united flowing, natural forms resembling the stems and blossoms of plants.
 The movement was committed to abolishing the normal hierarchy of the humanities, which viewed the so-called humanistic discipline, like painting and sculpture, as superior to craft-based decorative arts.

 The Bauhaus was arguably the only most influential modernist conservatory of the 20th century.
 Its approach to teaching, and the connection between art, society, and technology, had a serious impact both in Europe and within us long after its closure under Nazi pressure in 1933.
 The origins of the Bauhaus dwell the late 19th century, in anxieties about the soullessness of recent manufacturing, and fears about art's loss of social relevance.
 The Bauhaus aimed to reunite art and functional design, creating practical objects with the soul of artworks.
 Although the Bauhaus abandoned many aspects of traditional fine-arts education, it had been deeply concerned with intellectual and theoretical approaches to its subject.
-Various aspects of art and style pedagogy were fused, and therefore the hierarchy of the humanities which had stood in situ during the Renaissance was levelled out: the sensible crafts - architecture and interior design, textiles and woodwork - were placed on a par with fine arts like sculpture and painting.
+Various aspects of art and style pedagogy were fused, and therefore the hierarchy of the humanities which had stood in situ during the Renaissance was leveled out: the sensible crafts - architecture and interior design, textiles and woodwork - were placed on a par with fine arts like sculpture and painting.

 5. ART DECO:

 Art Deco owed something to many of the main art sorts of the first 20th century.
 Art Deco borrowed also from Aztec and Egyptian art, also as from Classical Antiquity.
 Unlike its earlier counterpart school, however, the artistic movement had no philosophical basis - it had been purely decorative.
 The artistic movement style, adopted by architects and designers around the world, spanned the "Roaring Twenties", the Great Depression of the early 1930s, and the years leading up to the Second World War.
 It suffered a decline in popularity during the late 30s and early 40s when it began to be seen as too gaudy and ostentatious for wartime austerity, after which it quickly fell out of fashion.
 The first resurgence of interest in the artistic movement occurred within the 1960s - coincident with the movement's effect on Pop Art - then again within the 1980s, in line with a growing interest in graphic design.
-The style appeared in some jewellery and fashion ads too.
+The style appeared in some jewelry and fashion ads too.

 There is no precise definition of the term "Modern Art": it remains an elastic term, which can accommodate a variety of meanings.
 This is not too surprising, since we are constantly moving forward in time, and what's considered "modern painting" or "modern sculpture" today, might not be seen as modern in fifty years.
 Even so, it's traditional to mention that "Modern Art" means works produced during the approximate period 1870-1970.
 Incidentally, when trying to know the history of art it is vital to acknowledge that art doesn't change overnight, but rather reflects wider and slower changes happening in society.
 It also reflects the outlook of the artist.
 Thus, for instance, a piece of art produced as early as 1958 could be decidedly "postmodernist, while another work, created by a conservative artist in 1980, could be seen as a throw-back to the time of "Modern Art" instead of an example of "Contemporary Art"